-- overview of the electronic circuit symbols, standards used in circuit diagrams and further pages with sections of circuit symbols.
+- overview of the electronic circuit symbols or schematic symbols, standards used in circuit diagrams and further pages with sections of circuit symbols.

-Circuit symbols are used for electronic circuit diagrams.
-The various symbols are used to represent different electronic components and devices in circuit diagrams from wires to batteries and passive components to semiconductors, logic circuits and highly complicated integrated circuits.
+Circuit symbols are used for electronic circuit diagrams or circuit schematics.
+The various schematic symbols are used to represent different electronic components and devices in circuit diagrams from wires to batteries and passive components to semiconductors, logic circuits and highly complicated integrated circuits.

-By using a common set of circuit symbols in circuit diagrams, it is possible for electronic engineers around the globe to communicate circuit information concisely and without ambiguity.
+By using a common set of circuit symbols in schematics, it is possible for electronic engineers around the globe to communicate circuit information concisely and without ambiguity.

 Circuit symbol systems

-There is a number of different systems used for circuit symbols around the globe.
+There is a number of different systems used for schematic symbols around the globe.
 The main ones are listed below:

 - IEC 60617: This standard is issued by the International Electrotechnical Commission, and this standard for electronic component symbols is based on the older British Standard, BS 3939 which in turn was developed from the much older British Standard 530.
 Often reference is made to BS electric component standard, and the IEC standard is now the one that is used.
 The database includes around 1750 circuit symbols overall.

 - ANSI standard Y32: This standard for electronic component symbols is the American one and is also known as IEEE Std 315.
 This IEEE standard for circuit symbols has various release dates.